 Please be advised that once the exam has been taken, it will generally take two weeks to grade the exam and report the grade to your school.

 Students can request the final examination when all course assignments have been turned in and grades have been awarded for 70% of the assignments.
 "Incomplete" and "Redo" will not count as lessons submitted.
 The remaining 30% will be graded "as is" once the final is taken.

 - Once all assignments have been completed, the option to Request Exam opens in the course.

-- Download a Proctor Agreement Form, unless testing at the UT Testing Center in the Development Building.
+- Download a Proctor Agreement Form, unless testing at the UT Testing Center.